varrg/tram/README.md

   Rename file according to characteristics of it.

-### File collision
-By default, the renaming scheme will be applied again and again with the same arguments and methods must ensure a collision is eventually solved.

-All schemes implementing **[Pure](lib/Scheme/Rename/Pure.php)**, on the other hand, are only applied once and for any file collision the [default_rename](#default_rename) is applied instead.

 If the file already exists and no scheme is provided, [default_rename](#default_rename) will be applied.

 [Available schemes](#schemes)